Architectural project

 ManagerLearning objectivesADAPTING PARISIAN HOUSING

-Existing buildings face ecological and social challengesThe aim of this course is to help students :
+Existing buildings in the face of ecological and societal challengesThe aim of this course is to help students:

 – Develop an awareness of the challenges facing the city and contemporary society

-– Consider the habitability of Parisian buildings in a context of global warming, societal change and scarcity of resources.
+– Question the habitability of Parisian buildings in a context of global warming, societal change and scarcity of resources.

 – Initiate reflection on changes in Parisian housing: new ways of living, typological organization of the building, sharing, potential of basements and roofs, outdoor spaces, relationship to the city, etc.